 COURSES FOR CREDIT

-As students in the Institute on Business and Government Affairs (IBGA), Tisdale Fellows will be enrolled in two courses worth six academic credits from George Mason University.
+As students in the Business + Government Relations program, Tisdale Fellows will be enrolled in two courses worth six academic credits from George Mason University.

-The comprehensive nature of IBGA gives students the academic background necessary to develop into a future policymaker or business leader of tomorrow.
+The comprehensive nature of the Business + Government Relations program gives students the academic background necessary to develop into a future policymaker or business leader of tomorrow.
 The program’s academic goal is to educate students about the dynamic business/government relationship and the importance of businesses representing their interests before Congress.

 All students will be enrolled in one required economics course.
 Tisdale Fellows may then choose one of five elective courses for a total of six credits.